Nonstandard Analysis Applied to Special and General Relativity - The Theory of Infinitesimal Light-Clocks

 I am convinced that the dual character of the Special theory derivation requires individual reflection in order to be understood fully.
 In the NSP-world$,$ electromagnetic radiation behaves in one respect$,$ at least$,$ like a particle in that it satisfies the ballistic nature of particle motion.
 The reason that equation (3) is derivable is due to the definition of Einstein time.
 But {\it Einstein time$,$ as measured by electromagnetic pulses$,$ models the nonballistic or one and only one wave-like property in that a wave front does not partake of the velocity of the source.} This is the reason why I wrote that {\it a NSPPM disturbance would trace the same operational linear light-clock distance.} The measuring light-clocks are in the N-world in this case. $F_1$ is modeled as fixed in the NSPPM and $F_2$ has an NSP-world relative velocity.
 The instant the light pulse is reflected back to $F_1$ it does not$,$ from the N-world viewpoint$,$ partake of the N-world relative velocity and therefore traces out the exact same apparent N-world linear path.
 The position $F_2$ acts like a virtual position having no other N-world effect upon the light pulse except a reversal of direction.
 [8] This expression implies that the ``$c$'' that appears here and elsewhere is to be measured by infinitesimal light-clocks.
 As noted $u \approx L/c,$ but infinitesimal light-clock construction yields that $u =L/c.$ For a fixed $L$, from the NSPPM viewpoint, $u$ is fixed.
 Notice that $t^{(i)}\approx u(2\eta^{(i)}) = u(\gamma^{(i)}),\ \gamma^{(i)}\in \nat^+_\infty.$ [9] In this monograph, conceptual time is used and NSPPM and gravitational field processes yield non-classical relations between these times.
 For example, $t_2 = \sqrt{t_1t_3}.$ For the Special Theory, there is only one aspect of physical-world behavior that corresponds to the infinitesimal-world behavior.
 This is the sudden photon interaction with other particles.
 Hence, such interactions are particle-like, which predicts the QED assumption.
 An NSPPM velocity for the source is always necessary for photon emission due to a photon's momentum.
 In the actual derivation, the wave-property, where classical wave-mechanics can be applied, is not a property within the infinitesimal-world.
 Classical wave-mechanics model photon paths of motion within our physical-world.
 Wave-behavior emerges after the "st" operator is applied.
 The particle behavior takes place only for the interactions.
 Hence, the probability interpretation that comes from a photon's wave-property can be used to predict the number of photon interactions.
 Consequently, there is neither a contradiction between these two interpretations nor the particle assumption.
 [10] Modern derivations attempt to remove the mode of measurement, but by so doing the twin anomaly occurs that cannot by removed even by using GR [7].
-It can be removed by using the method presented here and Einstein measures.\parm
+It can be removed by using the method presented here and Einstein measures.
+The solution of the twin anomaly [7, pp:108-111] clearly implies that, with certain exceptions, all Special Theory ``time'' dependent effects are relative.
+The effects have physical meanings only when compared.
+The major and maybe only exception within our universe are electromagnetic radiation (photon) related effects, which satisfy the inertia frame of reference $\rm I_S$ requirements.
+When such effects are separated from their source and prorogate with respect to these requirements, then they can affect the behavior of other physical objects.
+When compared, such effects can become significant. \parm